Pavithra-Mullapudi/Assesment1/README.md

 # Assesment1
-This code is  java assesment
+This is having  java assesment code